Ganbare Goemon 3: Shishi Jūrokubē no Karakuri Manjigatame: Gameplay

 Goemon 3 is an action-adventure game with many different play styles, including platforming, 3D chases, one on one fighting, mech sequences and isometric RPG sequences.

 Plot

 The Wise Old Man has invented a time-traveling device and sent himself into the future.
 Initially using it for some romantic escapades, he soon faces a problem when Bisumaru, a French-Catholic nun and Ebisumaru's descendant, who hijacks the device.
 The sinister Juurokubei orders her to wreaks havoc on Japan.
 Goemon then travels to the futuristic Neo Edo in order to stop her.

 Development and release

 Ganbare Goemon 3: Shishi Jūrokubē no Karakuri Manjigatame was developed by Konami.
+An English fan translation was created by DDSTranslation and released in 2020.

 Reception

 Nintendo Magazine System described the game as brilliant and original, and as "a must buy for platform fans".
 Kurt Kalata of Hardcore Gaming 101 described it as a "pretty decent game".